CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 Dealing with all the software dependencies that this setup needs can be complicated.
 For this reason, a container file has been provided, which allows to generate a virtual environment with all the dependencies installed.
-This can be used with Docker or Podman.
 Assuming that Docker is present in your system, you can prepare the environment this way:

 ::